 The Nissan Murano CrossCabriolet is a first: a convertible crossover that has four seats, including a roomy backseat.
 Though it's based on the midsize Murano, the CrossCabriolet's starting price of roughly $47,000 exceeds that of any Murano hardtop.
-The crossover ranges from a base of ...
+The CrossCabriolet has no direct com...
 Read Full Report

 A trim is a style of a vehicle model.
 Each higher trim has different or upgraded features from the previous trim along with a price increase.
 Learn more about trims